Videos (1)

 Proline

-Proline PL2KD Single-Braced Keyboard X-Stand
+Proline PL2KD Single-Braced Keyboard Stand

-Proline PL2KD Single-Braced Keyboard X-Stand
+Proline PL2KD Single-Braced Keyboard Stand

-• Folds up for easy transport
+• Folds flat for quick storage and easy transport between gigs and rehearsals

 warning